Award winning shopping village

 The cotton weaving industry had humble beginnings in single roomed weavers’ cottages where, more than 300 years ago…

-Oswaldtwistle Mills has been home to an Aladdin’s Cave of shopping treasures for 25 years now since we opened as one of the first Mill Shopping Villages in Lancashire.
+Oswaldtwistle Mills has been home to an Aladdin’s Cave of shopping treasures for more than 25 years now since we opened as one of the first Mill Shopping Villages in Lancashire.
 A lot has changed since those early days selling detergents and fabric remnants under our former guise of The Bubble Factory, but our modern-day Shopping Village and Garden Centre offers something different to amaze, charm and tempt on every visit.

 What really matters to us is that each of our visitors has a unique, enjoyable experience and we pride ourselves on our warm Lancashire welcome and excellent customer service.
 We are delighted to be a multi award winning destination and have been awarded the ‘Retail Tourism Award’ & ‘Best for Groups Award’ at the 2015 Lancashire Tourism Awards and were also a finalist in the 2016 Red Rose Awards in the ‘Family Business’ and ‘Retail Business’ categories.
 At the 2016 National Coach Tourism Awards we were also chosen as a finalist in the “Coach-Friendly Shopping Destination of the Year” category.
 We’re also accredited with Investors in People and have been awarded the Most Friendly UK Operator via Coach Tours UK.

-However you choose to spend your time with us, we look forward to giving you a warm Lancashire Welcome at Oswaldtwistle Mills!
+However you choose to spend your time with us, we look forward to giving you a warm Lancashire welcome at Oswaldtwistle Mills!

 Oswaldtwistle Mills